ReedGraf/Vibe-Code-Until-It-Dies/README.md

 ---

-This Readme was made using AI as well minus this sentence.
+This Readme was made using AI as well minus this section.
+My goal is to prove how dumb "vibe coding" really is by creating the most pointless projects until the LLM is unable to do anything without encountering an error.